Mechanical Equipment

 preliminary equipment.
 More mines are equipped with over-sized

 than with under-sized engines.
-For shafts on going metal silver mines
+For shafts on going metal

 where the future is speculative, an engine will suffice whose size